Scottish Place Names

 - Stirling (Aberdeenshire and Stirling).
 This is one of the more recent Scottish suburban names in Perth.
 In 1976, the suburb - formerly part of Balcatta - was named for Admiral Sir James Stirling (1791-1865), the Scotsman responsible for naming Perth itself (see Perth above) and who became the first Governor of Western Australia.

-Some of the following suburbs and neighbourhoods are also likely to have a direct or indirect Scottish connection, but these names can be found in other parts of the British Isles as well.
+Some of the following suburbs and neighbourhoods might also have a direct or indirect Scottish connection, but these names are associated with other parts of the British Isles as well.

 - Ashfield (Argyll & Bute, Borders, Moray, South Ayrshire and Stirling) also commonly found in England and Wales.
 The suburb was named after Ashfield Parade, the road constructed alongside the Swan River when the area was first subdivided in 1913.